OmniSharp/omnisharp-sublime/README.md

 # OmniSharpSublime for ST3
- OmnisharpSublime is a plugin for ST3 to provide C# development environment.
-It communicate with OmniSharpServer by nosami for IDE functions.
+ OmnisharpSublime is a plugin for ST3 to provide a C# development environment.
+It communicates with OmniSharpServer by nosami for IDE functions.

  It works on Mac OSX, Linux & Windows.